 The summit of Belvidere Mountain is occupied by a 50 foot tall Fire Tower that was first built in the early 1900’s and recently rebuilt in the early 1990’s.
 The summit is partially wooded and without the Fire Tower it has excellent views to the East.
 Though from the top of the Fire Tower you will have spectacular views of the Green Mountains, the Cold Hollow Mountains, several Canadian Mountains and if it’s clear enough, Mount Washington

 in the Presidential Range of New Hampshire, 71 miles away.

 In Vermont, Asbestos was first mined on the eastern slopes of Belvidere Mountain in 1899.
 These mines were operated as recently as 1993 and from the summit the scar of past mining can be seen.
-More information about the past mining activities on Belvidere Mountain, can be found here.
-Information on the geology of this mountain can be found here.
+More information about the past mining activities on Belvidere Mountain, can be found here

 From Burlington, VT (47 miles) :